Bolivian Ram Cichlid Care Guide for Beginners

 • Lack of cover

-• Aggressive tank mates
+• Pushy tank mates

-Normal behavior, especially during feeding or breeding.
+Normal behavior, especially during feeding or spawning.
+This is not a problem unless plants are uprooted repeatedly.

 Chasing Tank Mates